Environmental impacts of animal agriculture: Biodiversity

 Meat production is considered one of the prime factors contributing to the current biodiversity loss crisis.
 The 2019 IPBES Global Assessment Report on Biodiversity and Ecosystem Services found that industrial agriculture and overfishing are the primary drivers of the extinction, with the meat and dairy industries having a substantial impact.
 The global livestock sector contributes a significant share to anthropogenic GHG emissions, but it can also deliver a significant share of the necessary mitigation effort.
 FAO estimates that the adoption of already available best practices can reduce emissions by up to 30%.

 Grazing (especially overgrazing) may detrimentally affect certain wildlife species, e.g. by altering cover and food supplies.
 The growing demand for meat is contributing to significant biodiversity loss as it is a significant driver of deforestation and habitat destruction; species-rich habitats, such as significant portions of the Amazon region, are being converted to agriculture for meat production.
 World Resource Institute (WRI) website mentions that "30 percent of global forest cover has been cleared, while another 20 percent has been degraded.
 Most of the rest has been fragmented, leaving only about 15 percent intact."
 WRI also states that around the world there is "an estimated 1.5 billion hectares (3.7 billion acres) of once-productive croplands and pasturelands – an area nearly the size of Russia – are degraded.
 Restoring productivity can improve food supplies, water security, and the ability to fight climate change."
 Around 25% to nearly 40% of global land surface is being used for livestock farming.
+Livestock is, however, viewed as a tool for ecosystem restoration and biodiversity maintenance - especially in ecosystems with an evolutionary history of grazing mammals - if grazing practices are adequate for such purposes.
+Considering the large extent of grazing ecosystems, and the high former biomass of wild grazing herbivores in current ecosystems, this opens the door to the possibility of producing large amounts of meat in an environmentally sound way.

+A 2017 World Wildlife Fund study found that 60% of biodiversity loss can be attributed to the vast scale of feed crop cultivation needed to rear tens of billions of farm animals, which puts enormous strain on natural resources, resulting in extensive loss of lands and species.